guptaviha/libre.ink/README.md

  - [ ] HTML title/preview
  - [ ] When sharing, the link on whatsapp sometimes isnt clickable (see phone chat on Notes)
  - [ ] Edit btn logic needs to display data from the url and not rely on local storage - b/c if link is shared and opened on a new devide, it wont be there in local storage
+ - [ ] Emoji support or error handling

 distraction free